serdeliverance/news/README.md

 # News

-The objetive of this app is to expose and `API` that retrieves info from[The NyTime's Website](https://www.nytimes.com/).
+The objetive of this app is to expose and `API` that retrieves info from [The NyTime's Website](https://www.nytimes.com/).

 ## Stack